ninjaneers-team/uropa/docs/commands.md

 ## version

-This command shows the version information of the urOpa binary that is currently in use.
+This command shows the version information of the uropa binary that is currently in use.

 ## help

-This command shows the help text of urOpa.
+This command shows the help text of uropa.
 Use `--help` flag on any of the above command to get help in your terminal itself.